Community and Justice Services

 Overview

-Upcoming Intake: Fall 2021, Commerce Court – North Bay
+Upcoming Intake: Fall 2026: Commerce Court – North Bay

 This program will prepare you for a rewarding and challenging career working with youth and adults in crisis.
 You will gain a working knowledge of the law, criminology, victimology and human behaviour.
 Benefit from practical workshops, industry tours and an integrated field placement component.
-Applied workshops include conflict resolution, mental health first aid, hostage taking and negotiating, and forensics.
+Applied workshops include conflict resolution, mental health first aid, hostage taking and negotiating.
 This comprehensive training will give you the skills you need to work in the fields of youth justice, restorative justice and adult corrections.

 Your Future Career